Fort Ross

 Several species of marine mammals have re-established populations at Fort Ross

-These species were plentiful during the Russian era but are not seen at Fort Ross today:
+These species were plentiful during the Russian era but are rarely seen at Fort Ross today:

 monitoring